Sherlock Hound

-Sherlock Hound (名探偵ホームズ, Meitantei Hōmuzu) is an anime television series produced by RAI and Tokyo Movie Shinsha.
+Sherlock Hound (名探偵ホームズ, Meitantei Hōmuzu), known also as Il fiuto di Sherlock Holmes, is an anime television series produced by Radiotelevisione italiana (RAI) and Tokyo Movie Shinsha (TMS).
 Based on the character Sherlock Holmes by Arthur Conan Doyle, almost all the characters are depicted as anthropomorphic dogs.
 The show featured regular appearances of Jules Verne–steampunk style technology, adding a 19th-century science-fiction atmosphere to the series.
 It consists of 26 episodes and aired between 1984 and 1985.

 Production

-The series was a joint project between Japan's Tokyo Movie Shinsha and the Italian public broadcasting corporation RAI.
-Hayao Miyazaki worked on six episodes in 1982 until problems with Sir Arthur Conan Doyle's estate led to a suspension in production.
+The series was a joint project between Japanese Tokyo Movie Shinsha (TMS) and Italian Radiotelevisione italiana (RAI).
+Hayao Miyazaki worked on six episodes in 1982 until problems with Arthur Conan Doyle's estate led to a suspension in production.
 By the time the issues were resolved Miyazaki had turned to other projects, and thus the remaining series was directed by Kyōsuke Mikuriya.
 The show was finally aired in 1984.
 The same year, before their television debut, a film version of two of the episodes directed by Miyazaki ("The Adventure of the Blue Carbuncle" and "Treasure Under the Sea") edited together was released alongside Nausicaä of the Valley of the Wind in Japanese theaters, entitled Meitantei Hōmuzu Gekijouban.
 Another film, compiling "Mrs. Hudson Is Taken Hostage" and "The White Cliffs of Dover" episodes was released in 1986 alongside Laputa: Castle in the Sky.
 Episode 3 of the series, "A Small Client", actually aired in the United States before it aired in Japan, as it was dubbed into English in 1982 (possibly commissioned by either TMS or RAI) and was broadcast on HBO in November 1983 under the title The Adventure of Sherlock Hound.